louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Methods

-Patients received open-label quetiapine (400-800 mg/day; flexible, divided doses) with lithium or divalproex (target serum concentrations 0.5-1.2 mEq/L and 50-125 microg/mL, respectively) for up to 36 weeks to achieve at least 12 weeks of clinical stability.
-Patients were subsequently randomized to double-blind treatment with quetiapine (400-800 mg/day) plus lithium/divalproex or placebo plus lithium/divalproex for up to 104 weeks.
+Patients received open-label quetiapine (400–800 mg/day; flexible, divided doses) with lithium or divalproex (target serum concentrations 0.5–1.2 mEq/L and 50–125 microg/mL, respectively) for up to 36 weeks to achieve at least 12 weeks of clinical stability.
+Patients were subsequently randomized to double-blind treatment with quetiapine (400–800 mg/day) plus lithium/divalproex or placebo plus lithium/divalproex for up to 104 weeks.
 The primary endpoint was time to recurrence of any mood event.

 Results

 Treatment with quetiapine in combination with lithium/divalproex significantly increased the time to recurrence of any mood event compared with placebo plus lithium/divalproex.
 The proportion of patients having a mood event was markedly lower in the quetiapine than in the placebo group (18.5% versus 49.0%).
-The hazard ratio for time to recurrence of a mood event was 0.28 (P<0.001), a mania event 0.30 (P<0.001), and a depression event 0.26 (P<0.001) corresponding to risk reductions of 72%, 70%, and 74%, respectively.
-During the randomization phase, the most common adverse events occurring in > or =5% in the quetiapine group were somnolence, nasopharyngitis, and headache.
+The hazard ratio for time to recurrence of a mood event was 0.28 (P < 0.001), a mania event 0.30 (P < 0.001), and a depression event 0.26 (P < 0.001) corresponding to risk reductions of 72%, 70%, and 74%, respectively.
+During the randomization phase, the most common adverse events occurring in ≥ 5% in the quetiapine group were somnolence, nasopharyngitis, and headache.
 Insomnia was more common in the placebo group.
 During the randomization phase, there was an increase in weight of 0.5 kg in the quetiapine group and a reduction of 1.9 kg in the placebo group.
-The incidence and incidence density of a single emergent fasting blood glucose value> or =126 mg/dL was higher with quetiapine than with placebo (9.3% versus 4.1%; 17.6 versus 9.5 patients per 100 patient-years).
+The incidence and incidence density of a single emergent fasting blood glucose value ≥ 126 mg/dL was higher with quetiapine than with placebo (9.3% versus 4.1%; 17.6 versus 9.5 patients per 100 patient-years).

 Limitations